Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Results

-\subsection{Annotation transferring}
+\subsection{Annotation~Transferring}

-As mentioned earlier, we try to transfer NER annotation by asking LLM to write triplets in Russian tasks according to original English spans.
-However, the LLM failed to provide a good result in every setting of prompts and even using the ChatGPT-4.
-The best result we managed to archive is only 2 out of 20 testing subset examples with this model.
-We notice several issues related to this failure: \begin{itemize} \item Wrong index determination: the model didn’t use the provided indices for exact text extraction.
-It tried to figure out by itself which text should be extracted instead. \item Span length mismatch: when the model tried to follow the provided indices, the extracted text length didn’t match with actual span text. \item Ineffectiveness of the task correction: the efforts of explaining the task more precisely didn’t bring valuable improvements. \item Fails of the self-generated prompts: we try to generate prompts by the model itself after providing the detailed task description.
-However, it also didn’t help the model to get better at using indices. \end{itemize}
+As mentioned earlier, we try to transfer NER annotation by asking LLMs to write triplets in Russian tasks according to the original English spans.
+However, the~LLMs failed to provide a good result in every setting of prompts and even when using ChatGPT-4.
+The~best result we managed to achieve is only 2 out of 20 testing subset examples with this model.
+We notice several issues related to this~failure: \begin{itemize} \item Wrong index determination: The model did not use the provided indices for exact text extraction.
+It tried to figure out by itself which text should be extracted instead. \item Span length mismatch: When the model tried to follow the provided indices, the~extracted text length did not match with actual span text. \item Ineffectiveness of the task correction: The efforts to explain the task more precisely did not bring valuable improvements. \item Failures of the self-generated prompts: We try to generate prompts by the model itself after providing the detailed task description.
+However, it also did not help the model to get better at using indices. \end{itemize}

-After changing the task formulation to extract a substring directly, in a short time we find a 2-shot prompt that can correctly solve 18 out of 20 testing tasks with ChatGPT3.5-turbo and Llama3.1-8B.
-This prompt we choose to use in the next experiments.
-The text of the prompt can be found in \ref{app_ner_transferring_prompt}.
+After changing the task formulation to extract a substring directly, in~a short time, we found a 2-shot prompt that can correctly solve 18 out of 20 testing tasks with ChatGPT3.5-turbo and Llama3.1-8B (we did not test other LLMs, as they were added in the late stage of the work).
+We chose to use this prompt in the next experiments.
+The~text of the prompt can be found in Appendix \ref{app_ner_transferring_prompt}.

-While testing the Llama on the gold set, we noticed two things: \begin{itemize} \item The model tends to break the data format or even send the code, as we would ask her to write a function to transfer the spans by available index.
+While testing the Llama on the gold set, we noticed two~things: \begin{itemize} \item The model tends to break the data format or even send the code, as~we would ask her to write a function to transfer the spans by the available index.
 Generally, this can be fixed just by resending the request. \item The model makes way more unmatchable mistakes.
 Analysis shows that the source of them is a rich Russian morphology.
-Sometimes the model corrects the mistakes of the Russian text that actually was automatically translated.
-To address this issue, we apply fuzzy matching as a post-process for the Llama3.1. \end{itemize}
+Sometimes the model corrects the mistakes of the Russian text that was automatically translated.
+To~address this issue, we apply fuzzy matching as a post-process for Llama3.1. \end{itemize}